apache/arrow/docs/source/developers/python.rst

 ``requirements-test.txt`` and can be installed if needed with ``pip install -r requirements-test.txt``.

-If the test fails to connect to libarrow run ``python -m pytest pyarrow`` and check if the editable version of pyarrow was installed correctly.
+If you get import errors for ``pyarrow._lib`` or another PyArrow module when trying to run the tests run ``python -m pytest arrow/python/pyarrow`` and check if the editable version of pyarrow was installed correctly.

 The project has a number of custom command line options for its test suite.
 Some tests are disabled by default, for example.
 To see all the options,